A Markov chain model to investigate the spread of antibiotic-resistant bacteria in hospitals: Mathematical model description: a Markov chain model

 It is possible to prove, in a very precise way, that the Markov chain introduced in the present manuscript converges in the large population limit to the model~(\ref{eq:Lipsith1})--(\ref{eq:Lipsith2}).
 More precisely, we show that the large population limit of the Markov chain is a first-order partial differential equation, see equation below, such that its characteristics are the trajectories of the solutions of the system (\ref{eq:Lipsith1})--(\ref{eq:Lipsith2}).
 The proof follows ideas from~\cite{Chalub09}; see also~\cite{Chalub11,Chalub14}.
 Namely, for the Markov chain, we consider the \emph{master equation}

 where $p(z,r,t)$ is the probability to find the Markov chain at state $(\lfloor Nz\rfloor,\lfloor Nr\rfloor)$ at time $t$.
 In the weak formulation, the last equation reads

 where $\varphi$ is an adequate test function, i.e., $\varphi(z+\Delta z,r\pm \Delta r) = \varphi(z,r)+\Delta z\partial_z\varphi(z,r)+\Delta r\partial_r\varphi(z,r)+ o(\Delta z,\Delta r)$.
-Therefore, it is seen that
+Therefore, it is seen that {

-After taking the limit $\Delta t\to0$ and $N\to\infty$, we conclude that probabilities $p(z,r,t)$ satisfy the equation
+} After taking the limit $\Delta t\to0$ and $N\to\infty$, we conclude that probabilities $p(z,r,t)$ satisfy the equation

 The characteristics of this equation are the solutions of the system $(z,r)$ defined above.
-Note the relevance of not assuming \emph{a prior} the normalization, as the $1/N$ normalization in the transmission rate is explicitly used in order to have a well-defined limit.

-\begin{remark} There is no specific reason to stop the Taylor expansion of the Markov chain model at the first order in $1/N$; in fact, the second order term will model random effects.
-The idea is clear in population genetic models (c.f.~\cite{Chalub09,Chalub14b}); in epidemiological models, the interpretation of the diffusion coefficient is not clear~\cite{Chalub14}.
-The resulting equation is a partial differential equation with degenerated coefficient and its rigorous mathematical analysis presents serious challenges~\cite{Chugonova23,Danilkina18}. \end{remark}
+Note the relevance of not assuming \emph{a priori} the normalization $s+r+x=1$, as the $1/N$ normalization in the transmission rate is explicitly used in order to have a well-defined limit. \\ \\ {\bf Remark 1:} {\it There is no specific reason to stop the Taylor expansion of the Markov chain model at the first order in $1/N$; in fact, the second order term will model random effects.
+The idea is clear in population genetic models (cf.~\cite{Chalub09,Chalub14b}); in epidemiological models, the interpretation of the diffusion coefficient is not clear~\cite{Chalub14}.
+The resulting equation is a partial differential equation with degenerated coefficient and its rigorous mathematical analysis presents serious challenges~\cite{Chugonova23,Danilkina18}.}